macropay-solutions/php-framework-docs/queues.md

     ])->dispatch();

 > [!WARNING]
-> If you have opted out of Strict Security Mode to use legacy object-based jobs, you may chain them in the exact same manner: `(new ProcessPodcast())->chain([...])`.
+> If you have opted out of Strict Security Mode to use legacy object-based jobs, you may chain them in the exact same manner: `ProcessPodcast::new()->chain([...])`.
 However, you **cannot** chain Closures, as closure serialization is strictly forbidden by the framework.

 > [!WARNING]
 > Deleting jobs using the `$job->delete()` method (via the injected `Job` interface) will not prevent chained jobs from being processed.
 The chain will only stop executing if a job in the chain fails by throwing an unhandled exception or calling `$job->fail()`.